shoheiyokoyama/Koyomi/README.md

     view.addSubview(koyomi)
 ```

-Koyomi is Available in in Interface Builder.
+Koyomi is Available in Interface Builder.
 Set custom class of `UICollectionView `

 ```swift